tedneward/Azgaarnoth/Classes/PaleMaster/Twilight.md

 ## Undead Cohort: Wraith
 At 10th level, you are able to taint the soul of a recently slain creature.
 You choose the corpse of a creature that has died in the last 24 hour and infuse it with necrotic energy, causing its soul to rise as a wraith under your control.

 The wraith dissipates when it drops to 0 hit points or when 1-hour passes.
 The wraith is friendly to you and your companions for the duration.
 Roll initiative for the wraith, which has its own turns.
 It obeys any verbal commands that you issue to it (no action required by you).
-If you don’t issue any commands to the wraith, it defends itself from hostile creatures but otherwise takes no actions.
+If you don't issue any commands to the wraith, it defends itself from hostile creatures but otherwise takes no actions.
-The DM has the wraith’s statistics.
+The DM has the wraith's statistics.

-Once you use this feature, you can’t use it again until you finish a long rest.
+Once you use this feature, you can't use it again until you finish a long rest.

 ## Terror in the Night
 Your research has led to a profound breakthrough, allowing you to become one with the darkeness.